nickprotop/trader/README.md

 ### 1. Automated Trading
 - **Buy and Sell Operations**: Automatically buys and sells cryptocurrencies based on predefined strategies and indicators.
 - **Stop-Loss and Profit-Taking**: Implements stop-loss and profit-taking thresholds to manage risk and secure profits.
+- **Trailing Stop-Loss**: Dynamically adjusts the stop-loss level as the price of a coin increases to lock in profits while protecting against significant losses.
+- **Dollar-Cost Averaging (DCA)**: Automatically buys a fixed amount of a coin at regular intervals to reduce the impact of volatility.

 ### 2. Technical Indicators
 - **Simple Moving Average (SMA)**: Calculates the SMA for a given period.